sunfounder/raspad3/docs/source/gpio_programming.rst

 RasPad 3 can connect the 40 I/O pins of the Raspberry Pi to the breadboard, so you can use these pins to do some interesting projects.

 .. note::

-  Before you start to experience the following courses, you need to refer to :ref:`GPIO Extension Board` to extend the 40 pins of the Raspberry Pi in RasPad to the breadboard.
+  Refer to :ref:`GPIO Extension Board` instructions for extending the 40 pins of the Raspberry Pi inside the RasPad to the external breadboard.

 SunFounder has a very complete course system about Raspberry Pi GPIO learning kits, such as the following two learning kits.

 * :ref:`Electronic Kit for Raspberry Pi and Arduino`

-A basic learning kit is suitable for Raspberry Pi and Arduino, in this kit you can learn basic circuit and programming knowledge.
+This basic learning kit is suitable for the Raspberry Pi and Arduino novice.
+This kit teaches basic circuit design and introduces Python programming for beginners.

 * :ref:`Da Vinci Kit for Raspberry Pi`

-This is an advanced Raspberry Pi learning kit that contains almost all types of components.
-You can learn the principles and perfect codes of all components.
+This is an advanced Raspberry Pi teaching kit that contains a robust array of components.
+This kit teaches physical computing and Python programming principles for beginners and advanced users.

 Electronic Kit for Raspberry Pi and Arduino
 --------------------------------------------